G3-Studio/website-next/README.md

 ### Database

-1. Create a database in PostgreSQL
+1. Create a database in MariaDB/MySQL
 2. Use prisma to generate the database schema
 ```sh
 npx prisma generate